Shwaas: Plot

 A villager (Vichare) brings his 8-year-old grandson Parshuraam (also known as Parshya) to a doctor in Pune to diagnose the child's eyes.
 They are accompanied by Parshya's maternal uncle Diwakar.
 On the first day Vichare is asked to sign the usual papers before admission in hospital.
 Upon asking, he learns that the papers say the doctor would not be responsible if anything goes wrong.
 Vichare, the rustic grandfather finds these terms unacceptable.
 A medical social worker, Aasawari, quickly comes in and explains the practice to Vichare.
 She calms him down and accompanies them during the first appointment with the doctor.
-Dr. Sane quickly diagnoses child as a victim of retinoblastoma — a rare retinal cancer.
-After consulting with other colleagues in US and UK doctor finds that only way to save child's life is to perform an operation that will leave the child blind.
-As per rule, doctor explains this and insists child be informed of this before surgery.
-He cannot be operated without this knowledge as it was against ethics.
-Aasawari (Amruta Subhash) who helps the doctor in convincing the grandfather and the grandson, tries to keep track of Vichare and persuades him not fall prey to other doctors promising false medicines.
-She tries to befriend Parshya to explain him what is going to happen.
+Dr. Sane quickly diagnoses child with retinoblastoma — a rare retinal cancer.
+After consulting with other colleagues in the US and the UK, the doctor finds that the only way to save the child's life is to perform an operation that will leave the child blind.
+As per rules, the doctor explains this and insists the child be informed of this before the surgery.
+He cannot be operated on without this knowledge as it would be unethical.
+Aasawari (Amruta Subhash) who helps the doctor in convincing the grandfather and the grandson, tries to keep track of Vichare and persuades him not to fall prey to other doctors promising false cures.
+She tries to befriend Parshya to explain to him what is going to happen.
 However, she finds it is too difficult to explain to him that he will turn blind.

 The film then depicts the grandfather's struggle to accept the reality that the only way to save his grandson is at the cost of his eyesight.
-He tries to come to terms with the situation and his personal agony is shown in scenes, like taking second opinion, explaining his grandson the reality and his desire to show him everything possible before his grandson loses his eyesight.
+He tries to come to terms with the situation and his personal agony is shown in scenes, like asking for second opinions, explaining his grandson the reality, and his desire to show him everything possible before his grandson loses his eyesight.
 For some reason, the surgery has to be postponed by a day.
-That afternoon, grandfather and grandson disappear from the hospital ward and a frantic search follows.
+That afternoon, the grandfather and the grandson disappear from the hospital ward and a frantic search follows.
 Confronted by an angry surgeon on their return, the grandfather states quite simply that he wanted to show Parshya the sights of the city for one last time.

-Shwaas has been applauded for scenes which depict the difficulty faced by the doctors to explain to grandfather and Parshya that nothing can be done and the truth is but inevitable.
+Shwaas has been applauded for scenes which depict the difficulty faced by doctors to explain to grandfather and Parshya that nothing can be done and the truth is inevitable.
 It shows the medical fraternity in a very positive light, with the doctors and nurses being extremely supportive and doing the best they can, and helping the villagers with the best facilities.
 The last shot where Parshya returns home wearing dark glasses, waving to his family and friends from the boat was widely appreciated by film critics.